 Cochlear Implants in Children

-The pediatric cochlear implant program at the University of Chicago Medicine Comer Children’s Hospital has the tools to bring clear spoken language and enjoyable musical sounds to a deaf child’s silent world.
-A safe, proven medical treatment, the cochlear implant enables your child to hear by transmitting sound beyond the damaged portion of the ear.
+The pediatric cochlear implant program at the University of Chicago Medicine Comer Children’s Hospital has the tools to deliver comprehensive care for children who are need cochlear implants.
+A safe and proven surgical treatment, cochlear implants teach your child to hear by transmitting sound beyond the damaged portion of the ear.

-Dana Suskind, MD, leads our expert and dedicated cochlear implant team.
-Our highly trained is made up of surgeons, audiologists, speech pathologists, child life specialists, a social worker, a geneticist, a developmental pediatrician and a psychologist.
-Working together, we make sure each step of the process is executed well and successfully.
+Our dedicated cochlear implant team is made up of surgeons, audiologists, speech-language pathologists, auditory-verbal therapists, child life specialists, a social worker, a geneticist, a developmental pediatrician, a psychologist and an education consultant, and together, we make sure each step of the process is executed successfully.

-Our goal first — and always — is the best interest of your child.
+Our primary goal is to represent the best interest of your child.
 We are experts in determining if a cochlear implant is the best choice or if another alternative would serve your child better.
-To make this determination, we thoroughly evaluate your child’s health and hearing.
+To decide the best treatment plan for your child, we thoroughly evaluate his or her’s health and hearing.

 Initial evaluation is done on an outpatient basis.
 It is noninvasive and usually takes several hours.